MarkTDrummond/BUAN-6590---Capstone-An-investigation-of-wearables-illness-and-recovery/README.md

 ## License

-This project is licensed under the [Mark Drummond] License - see the LICENSE.md file for details
+This project is licensed under the [Mark Drummond] License

 ## Acknowledgments
 Team at Pro-Activity https://www.pro-activity.com/